openshift/cluster-samples-operator/README.md

 -- True when an error has occurred
 -- The list of imagestreams with an error will be in the reason field -- The details of each error reported will be in the message field
-- ImageImportRetryInProgress
--- Indicator of which imagestreams the samples operator is retrying image import for -- True when a retry is in progress
--- The list of imagestreams having their image imports retried will be in the reason field
 - MigrationInProgress
 -- True when the samples operator has detected that its version is different than the samples operator version the current samples set were installed with